armadabjj/armadabjj.github.io/en/instructors.md

             <i class="fas fa-user-graduate"></i>
           </div>
           <h3>Student-Centered</h3>
           <p>Every student is unique.
-We adapt our teaching to individual learning styles and goals.</p>
+We adapt our teaching to individual learning styles and goals.
+The coaches offer a variety of styles and knowledge, giving every student a chance to learn.</p>
         </div>

         <div class="philosophy-item">